For Performance Emphasis Candidates

 Following successful completion of the respective performance qualifying examination no later than the end of Term III of the sophomore year, all jazz emphasis candidates must pass the jazz emphasis qualifying examination no later than the conclusion of Term I in the junior year.
 The 30-minute exam will include:

-1. Performance (with the jazz faculty) of the melody (by memory) and multi-chorus improvisations upon any of the 24 jazz department “Tune of the Week” selections from the previous school year.
+1. Performance of the melody (by memory) and multi-chorus improvisations upon any of the 20 jazz department “Tune of the Week” selections.
 This repertoire will be addressed numerous ways in jazz classes, small groups, big bands, applied study, campus jam sessions, performances for hire and organized TOTW sessions at the end of each term.
-During the year preceding the qualifying exam, candidates must locate model professional recordings and play-along (Aebersold, etc.) versions of those 24 selections and establish a weekly personal regimen to study and practice the repertoire.
+During the year preceding the qualifying exam, candidates must locate model professional recordings and play-along (Aebersold, etc.) versions of those 20 selections and establish a weekly personal regimen to study and practice the repertoire.
 While applied jazz instructors may incorporate these materials in the candidate's private study, it is the responsibility of the candidate to master the material over the course of the 3 terms and the summer preceding the JEQE.

 2. Performance (with a student ensemble prepared in advance) of the melody (by memory) and multi-chorus improvisations upon 2 or 3 significant jazz works in varying styles.